emmaston1err/hotel-pms/README.md

 # hotel-pms
-a property management system built with django.
+a property management system built with django